glopzel/sunnyside-vibes/README-me.md

 ### Continued development

 I must continue working on making things more responsive.
 This works on many devices but the CSS is a bit off for some screen sizes.
-Even though I added media queries for different sizes, at the end I focused mainly on the widths that the designed was made for (movile around 375px and 1440px for desktop).
+Even though I added media queries for different sizes, at the end I focused mainly on the widths that the designed was made for (mobile around 375px and 1440px for desktop).

 ## Author